-- 3. What is Turkey's stance towards the illegal expropriation of huge amounts of land historically and legally belonging to the Arameans, as affirmed by the European Union and Council of Europe? - 4.
-How will Turkey end the delays of court cases, noted by the European Court of Human Rights Annual Report 2009, which ancient Aramean monasteries, villages and proprietors are facing?
+3. What is Turkey's stance towards the illegal expropriation of huge amounts of land historically and legally belonging to the Arameans, as affirmed by the European Union and Council of Europe?
+We ask Turkey to reconsider its largely irrelevant Decree on the return of limited land of minorities, especially in light of the recent Resolution 306 calling upon Turkey to return all Christian property.
+We ask Turkey how much further it can go to put itself in a position consistent with true global human rights conditions.

+4. How will Turkey end the delays of court cases, noted by the European Court of Human Rights Annual Report 2011, which ancient Aramean monasteries, villages and proprietors are facing?